geograms/central/docs/api/API.md

 | `connected_at` | string | ISO 8601 connection timestamp |
 | `last_activity` | string | ISO 8601 last activity timestamp |

+**Distance Display:**
+- When latitude/longitude are available, clients can calculate distance using the Haversine formula
+- Devices on the same WiFi (`wifi_local` connection type) display "Same location" instead of distance
+- Coordinates source: provided in HELLO event, or estimated from IP address if not available

 ---

 ### File Browser